notiz-dev/notiz/content/blog/optimize-tailwindcss-in-angular.md

 github: https://github.com/notiz-dev/angular-scully-tailwindcss
 ---

-[Tailwind CSS](https://tailwindcss.com) generates a **large amount** of utility classes for your development build by design.
+By design, [Tailwind CSS](https://tailwindcss.com) generates a **large amount** of utility classes for your development build.
 For your Angular application you want the best performance by **only** including the classes you are actually using in your production build.
 Tailwind got you covered!
 [PurgeCSS](https://purgecss.com/) is build-in making it easy to remove unused Tailwind styles for your application.

 You are learning how to [optimize](https://tailwindcss.com/docs/optimizing-for-production) Tailwind CSS in your [Angular](/blog/angular-10-with-tailwindcss) and [Scully](/blog/jamstack-angular-scully-tailwind-css) application.